1. University of Central Florida

 6. University of North Dakota

-The University of North Dakota may not be the most prestigious university on this list, but it still offers an excellent graduate Certificate in Educational Technology.
+The University of North Dakota offers an excellent graduate Certificate in Educational Technology.
 This program is one of many top-notch online programs offered by the institution.
-This program requires students to complete 12 credits of coursework, which takes roughly one year.
+This certificate program requires students to complete 12 credits of coursework, which takes roughly one year.
 It is aimed at students who either already have a master’s or do not plan to get one.
+These 12 certificate credits can be transferred entirely into the IDT master’s programs (MS or MED).
 There are three concentrations available: Corporate Training and Performance, K-12 Technology Integration, and E-Learning.
+The IDT program at UND offers flexible class attendance (Hyflex) choices where students can attend the live classes in person (on-campus), synchronously via zoom, or view the class recordings asynchronously.

 7. University of Illinois at Springfield